 Winter spawning closure

-Fishers cannot take or be in possession of scallops in the regulated waters between 1 May and 31 October each year.
+Fishers cannot take or possess scallops in the southern inshore and southern offshore trawl regions between 1 May and 30 November each year.